Solo Safari: Navigating Brazil's Pantanal Wilderness on Your Own Terms

 Most lodges had electricity but it was sometimes limited to certain hours.
 Definitely bring a good portable charger for day trips.
 I used mine daily!

-How did you handle safety concerns as a solo female traveler in such a remote area?
-Any specific precautions you'd recommend?
+Great post!
+How did you handle safety concerns as a solo traveler?
+I'm particularly worried about navigation and emergency situations in such a remote area.

 Violet Perry